Stone Skipping Black Holes in Ultralight Dark Matter Solitons: Eigenmodes and Stone Skipping

 \section{Eigenmodes and Stone Skipping}

-A sharper test of the correlation between ULDM excitations and stone skipping is to construct initial ULDM states containing specific eigenmodes while and evolving the black hole via Eq.~\eqref{eq:bh2} with the empirical drag Eq.~\eqref{eq:df}.
-More specifically,
+A sharper test of the correlation between ULDM excitations and stone skipping is to construct initial ULDM states containing specific eigenmodes and to evolve the black hole via Eq.~\eqref{eq:bh2} with the empirical drag Eq.~\eqref{eq:df}.
+Specifically,

-for some (typically small) values of $N$ and $L$ and and with $c_{000}$ is much bigger than the others.
+for some (typically small) values of $N$ and $L$, with $c_{000}$ much larger than the other coefficients.
 We ensure that $M_{\rm tot}$ is actually the total mass by rescaling the ``raw'' monopole term $\bar c_{000}$

 The superscript $\vec{v}_0$ in Eq.~\eqref{eq:iniPsi} indicates that the configuration generally carries a bulk (center-of-mass) velocity,

 A Galilean boost

 thus keeps the ULDM center of mass at the origin.